 Note: The Las Vegas Campus opened in 2017.
-Data will be presented beginning with 2017 and onward.
+Data will not be available for this campus until the release of the 2020 Annual Report.

 Crimes are reported according to the following geographic definitions:

 On-Campus - Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and